CulDeVu/culdevu.github.io/_posts/2016-02-02-microfacet-dummies.md

 Despite how important of a topic good importance sampling is in the area of global illumination, it's usually left out of all common-English conversations and tutorials about path tracing (with the exception of the Lambertian case, which is a good introduction to importance sampling).
 If you want to get into microfacet importance sampling, multiple importance sampling, or even, God forbid, Metropolis light transport, you're on your own.
 And, probably for a good reason.
 At some point in a path tracing project, you WILL have to butt heads with the math.
 And believe me, the head that the math rears is ugly.
 Beautiful in design, but large and ugly all the same.

 I'm going to try to correct that, at least for microfacet importance sampling.
-Present just enough math to get the point across what *needs* to be understood to implement everything correctly, with minimal pain.
+I'll present just enough math to get the point across what *needs* to be understood to implement everything correctly, with minimal pain.

 Choosing the Microfacet Terms
 ===